IR35 update: Off-payroll working rules changes – why you need to act now

 IR35 off-payroll working rules will now finally become law for medium and large-sized private companies on 6 April 2021, following its previous postponement due to the impact of COVID-19.
 This will leave many private companies that employ contractors liable to pay their tax and national insurance contributions from this date.

-Our advice is to act now and asses your working practices in order to protect your company and avoid backdated demands for payments and fines for delays and late submissions.
+Our advice is to act now and assess your working practices to protect your company and avoid any backdated demands for payments and fines for delays and late submissions.

 This legislation aims to stop ‘disguised employment’.
 These rules can apply if a worker provides their service through an intermediary.
 An intermediary is usually the worker’s own personal service company, it could also be a managed service company, a partnership or an individual.

 Whilst IR35 has existed since 2000 and off-payroll reforms came into force in the public sector in 2017, these will now be rolled out into the private sector, for medium and large companies from 6 April 2021.
 These rules ensure that these workers, who would have been an employee if they were providing their services directly to the client, pay broadly the same tax and National Insurance contributions as employees.